-Our first studies in AD highlighted differences in the degree of atrophy, hypometabolism and Aβ deposition across brain regions (Chételat et al., 2008a; La Joie et al., 2012).
+Our first studies in AD highlighted differences in the degree of atrophy, hypometabolism and Aβ deposition across brain regions (Chételat et al., 2008; La Joie et al., 2012).
 Specifically, we found that the hippocampus showed disproportionate atrophy (intermediate level of hypometabolism and almost no Aβ deposition), posterior associative temporal and parietal cortical areas showed disproportionate hypometabolism (and important degree of Aβ deposition) as compared to atrophy, while the frontal cortex was characterized by very high Aβ deposition and relatively weak atrophy and hypometabolism (Figure 1).

 This suggests that there might be different underlying mechanisms, and possibly different pathological sequences, in these different groups of brain regions.
-This idea is supported by the distinct profile observed in groups at-risk of AD (Wirth et al., 2017, under revision).
+This idea is supported by the distinct profile observed in groups at-risk of AD (Wirth et al., 2017).
 While the biomarker pattern seen in AD is fully recovered in MCI patients, the subjective cognitive decline (SCD) subjects only show disproportionate atrophy in medial temporal regions (as compared to the others modalities) and cognitively normal carriers of the Apolipoprotein E ε4 (APOE4) only present with Aβ deposition exceeding both atrophy and hypometabolism in frontal regions (Figure 2).
 This highlights that regional AD-like biomarker patterns may vary across different at-risk populations, potentially reflecting differential early mediators of these risks.

 Interestingly, part of this multimodal signature may not be proper to AD.
-Indeed, both AD and semantic dementia (SD) present with more atrophy than hypometabolism in medial temporal lobe, possibly reflecting functional compensation mechanisms (Figure 3, Bejanin et al., in preparation).
+Indeed, both AD and semantic dementia (SD) present with more atrophy than hypometabolism in medial temporal lobe, possibly reflecting functional compensation mechanisms (Figure 3, Bejanin et al., 2017).
 However, the extended pattern of regions showing greater hypometabolism than atrophy was only observed in AD and may reflect the multidetermined pathological process of this disease (as compared to a relatively more unitary process in SD)

 Local and distant relationships between the different neuroimaging biomarkers

 To provide a deeper understanding of the different neuroimaging biomarkers, we investigated their local versus distal relationships.
-This allowed us to demonstrate that hypometabolism correlates with local atrophy (by contrast to Aβ deposition) in groups at-risk of AD (Wirth et al., 2017, under revision) and AD (La Joie et al., 2012), even though a significant proportion of hypometabolism and atrophy remains unrelated (Chételat et al., 2009) and that their relationship can differ according to the brain regions (Figure 4)
+This allowed us to demonstrate that hypometabolism correlates with local atrophy (by contrast to Aβ deposition) in groups at-risk of AD (Wirth et al., 2017) and AD (La Joie et al., 2012), even though a significant proportion of hypometabolism and atrophy remains unrelated (Chételat et al., 2009) and that their relationship can differ according to the brain regions (Figure 4)